Rosalía Abreu

 Rosalía Abreu (15 January 1862 – 3 November 1930) was a Cuban philanthropist and animal-keeper who was the first person to successfully breed chimpanzees in captivity.
 In 1926, she initially supported research proposed by Ilya Ivanov to breed a humanzee, although she later retracted the decision to involve her primates in the experiment.
 American eugenicist Robert Yerkes worked with Abreu and based some of his research on developments she had made in primate care and purchased many of her primates.

 Early life

 Abreu was born on 15 January 1862 to a wealthy family in Villa Clara Province, Cuba.
 Her father was a plantation owner named Pedro Nolasco González Abreu y Jimenes.
 She had two sisters: Marta Abreu and Rosa Contreras.
-Her father died in 1873, and her mother moved to the USA with her younger daughters, where Rosalía attended Edenhall School in Torresdale, Pennsylvania.
+Her father died in 1873, and her mother moved to the US with her younger daughters, where Rosalía attended Edenhall School in Torresdale, Pennsylvania.
 She later travelled to France where she married a Cuban doctor, Domingo Sanchez Toledo, in 1883; they had five children together.
 She returned to Cuba in 1899, where she lived at an extensive property, Las Delicias, inherited from her parents and established what was then the world's largest collection of primates there.